Corporate Governance Policy

 - Offering fair remunerations to employees; setting up a provident fund for employees and underlining the importance of employee welfare

 - Maintaining an environment which is safe as a place to work and a safe place for employees’ properties.

 - Appointment, transfer, award and disciplining employees will be conducted with integrity and on the basis of individual employee’s knowledge, capacity and proper circumstance.

 - Underlining the importance of employee’s skill enhancement and capacity-building where all employees will be thoroughly and constantly given an opportunity to have their capacity developed to fulfill their professional potential, Nok Air does have an employee training plan drafted on an annual basis.
-In 2014, it had provided both internal and external training sessions for a total of 901 employees equivalently at an average day of employee training per year of 24 hours.

 - Listening to advices and recommendations based on employee’s professional capacity.